bnomei/kirby3-schema/README.md

 For testing I mapped it to my `site/blueprints` folder.

+#### Sublime Text

+You can use the schema in Sublime Text by cloning this repo to your local machine and setting a custom JSON schema location using [this Sublime Text extension](https://github.com/sublimelsp/LSP-json?tab=readme-ov-file#custom-schemas) and wildcards in `fileMatch`.

 ### Blueprint detection

 Since Kirby reuses some types like `file`, `info`, `pages` in fields and sections the schema can not always determine which blueprint you are working on with absolute certainty.
 For now, I introduced a `blueprint` property to solve this.
 Use it in your `file`, `page`, `user` and `site` blueprints.